FTL-Hyperspace/FTL-Hyperspace/wiki/Contributing-to-Hyperspace.md

 bool bDestroyed;
 ```

-Now that we know what type `bDestroyed` has, as well as which type `DamageArea` returns as well as all the arguments it takes, we can document them in the .md markdown file.
+Now that we know what type `bDestroyed` has, as well as which type `DamageArea` returns as well as all the arguments it takes, we can document them in the .md markdown file and, if necessary, we can add some additional info.

+- `bool :DamageArea(Pointf location, DamageParameter dmg, bool force)`
+   - I think this causes damage to a area like when a projectile hits but it's not tested yet, could possibly be used for bursts?
+   - `force` ignores room resistances.

+...

+- `bool` `.bDestroyed`

+If you think a member or method needs additional info, you can open the console in-game with the `\` key and use the `LUA` command to execute arbitrary LUA code and check exactly how something works.

+## Defines and Graphics Modules

+The hookable events for the Defines module are in the [`InternalEvents.i`](../../blob/master/lua/InternalEvents.h) source file, and the events for the Graphics module are in the [`RenderEvents.i`](../../blob/master/lua/RenderEvents.h) source file.
+Information on these events already exist as comments in the code itself, the information only needs to be moved to the appropriate tables inside the wiki pages.
+Refer to the "Render Events" section in the `Defines` module page for proper formatting.